 Solo Travel to Goa: One small trip, one giant leap

 by Di (Tathra, NSW, Australia)

-It was only a fortnight in Goa but for me it was a turning point.
+It was only a fortnight in Goa but for me, it was a turning point.
 Most of my friends thought I was crazy to go to Goa on my own.
-Admitedly, part of me thought I was crazy too to travel solo, but a still small voice from far inside persistently said "face your fears".
-My fear was going it alone in a life after children.
-Twins turning 16 and suddenly I realise that they're not going to be around much longer to hold Mummy's hand while she pretends to be the big brave traveler!
+Admittedly, part of me thought I was crazy too to travel solo, but a still small voice from far inside persistently said “face your fears”.
+My fear was going it alone in life after children.
+Twins turning 16 and suddenly I realize that they’re not going to be around much longer to hold Mummy’s hand while she pretends to be the big brave traveler!